joef551/camel-cql/readme.md

 <h2 id="cqlstatement">CQL Statement</h2>

-Before proceeding wit this next bean, lets recap what has been covered.
+Before proceeding with this next bean, lets recap what has been covered.
 A CQL component self-injects all [Client](#client) beans that it locates and these Client beans are injected with any number of CQL statements.
 Recall that you can either explicitly inject a certain set of CQL statements into the client or you can let the client self-inject all the CQL statements that it locates in its respective application context.

 This section lists and describes all of the properties for the CQL statement bean.
 Most of these properties correlate to those found in the [Cassandra Statement](http://docs.datastax.com/en/drivers/java/2.1/com/datastax/driver/core/Statement.html) class.